v-fearam/msbuild-examples/custom-task-code-generation/README.md

 propertyName:type:defaultValue
 ```

-Then our code will generate a C# class with all the constants. :innocent: This is not useful at all, it is simple, the idea is help us to learn the mechanism.
+Then our code will generate a C# class with all the constants. :innocent: This is not useful at all, it is simple, the idea is to help us to learn the mechanism.
 A problem should stop the build and give us enough information.

 ## Step 1, create the AppSettingStronglyTyped project

 Create a Class Library Net Standard.
 The Framework should be .Net Standard 2.0.

-:warning: Before we go too far, you must first understand the different between “full” MSBuild (the one that powers Visual Studio) and “portable” MSBuild, or the one bundled in the .NET Core Command Line.
+:warning: Before we go too far, you must first understand the difference between “full” MSBuild (the one that powers Visual Studio) and “portable” MSBuild, or the one bundled in the .NET Core Command Line.

 - Full MSBuild: This version of MSBuild usually lives inside Visual Studio.
 Runs on .NET Framework.
 Visual Studio uses this when you execute “Build” on your solution or project.
 - Dotnet MSBuild: This version of MSBuild is bundled in the .NET Core Command Line.
 Runs on .NET Core.
 Visual Studio does not directly invoke this version of MSBuild.
 Currently only supports projects that build using Microsoft.NET.Sdk.

-If you want to share code between .NET Framework and any other .NET implementation, such as .NET Core, your library should target [.NET Standard 2.0](https://docs.microsoft.com/dotnet/standard/net-standard), and we want to run inside Visual Studio which runs on .NET Framework. .NET Framework doesn't support .NET Standard 2.1.
+If you want to share a code between .NET Framework and any other .NET implementation, such as .NET Core, your library should target [.NET Standard 2.0](https://docs.microsoft.com/dotnet/standard/net-standard), and we want to run inside Visual Studio which runs on .NET Framework. .NET Framework doesn't support .NET Standard 2.1.

 ## Step 2, create the AppSettingStronglyTyped MSBuild Custom Task